 Australian Government Department of Health

-Australian Healthcare Associates was engaged to review the existing supply and remuneration arrangements relating to programs delivered through community pharmacies under Section 100 of the National Health Act 1953, including how these arrangements impact on community pharmacy.
+AHA conducted a review of the supply and remuneration arrangements relating to programs delivered through community pharmacies under Section 100 (Special Arrangements) of the National Health Act 1953, including how these arrangements impact on community pharmacy.